dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cheat_sheet.md

 Mock::VerifyAndClear(&mock_obj);
 ```

-Do not set new expectations after verifying and clearing a mock after its use.
+Do not set new expectations after verifying and clearing m_a mock after its use.
 Setting expectations after code that exercises the mock has undefined behavior.
 See [Using Mocks in Tests](gmock_for_dummies.md#using-mocks-in-tests) for more
 information.

-You can also tell gMock that a mock object can be leaked and doesn'type need to be
+You can also tell gMock that m_a mock object can be leaked and doesn'type need to be
 verified:

 ```cpp